ErtugrulHuner/rbware-cs-copilot-docs/docs/reference/error-codes.md

 Supported: Robotiq Hand-E, 2F-85, 2F-140, EPick (all via Make screen > Command Actions > Gripper); Robotiq FT-300 (via Command Actions > Force, calibration/Auto-COM under Make screen > Right Sidebar > Setting; connect power to 24V and ground to GND on the control-box I/O terminal block, communication via USB; set external F/T sensor to "Robotiq F/T300" in Setup > Interface, then reboot); Robotous RFT806A (DC 5V power, CAN bus at 1Mbit/s, Command CAN ID 0xF0, Data CAN IDs 0xF1/0xF2; set external F/T sensor to "Robotous RFT806A" in Setup > Interface, then reboot).

 ## When a code isn't in this list
-Don't guess at a meaning.
-Search `technical_docs.md` / the Korean service manual PDF for the exact code, cite the exact wording, and flag low confidence if it isn't found — see escalation guidance in [CS Copilot Policy and Workflow](/policy/copilot-policy.md).
+Don't guess at a meaning. ... see the escalation guidance in the CS Copilot operating policy.